web3-authn/tatchi/docs/deployment/deployment-overview.md

 ## Tools/Actions Used

 - Wrangler CLI for Pages and Worker deploys (staging + production)
-- cloudflare/pages-action in legacy workflow `.github/workflows/deploy-docs-dev.yml` (to be removed)
 - SDK is built in each job before deployment; SDK runtime assets are copied into Pages output under `/sdk` and `/sdk/workers`

 ## Notes

 - Worker runtime configuration (RELAYER_*, NEAR_*, EXPECTED_ORIGIN, etc.) lives in Cloudflare and is not managed as GitHub secrets.
-See /docs/guides/cloudflare-github-actions-setup for the full list.
+See `examples/tatchi-docs/src/docs/guides/cloudflare-github-actions.md`.
+- Pages deploy workflows currently serve SDK runtime assets from Pages under `/sdk/*` (CDN-backed).
+R2 publishing is optional unless you explicitly serve/proxy SDK assets from R2.
-- There is an optional npm publish job in deploy-cloudflare.yml (commented out).
-Enable and provide `NPM_TOKEN` if you want automatic publishes on tags.
+- There is no automated npm publish workflow currently; if you want it, add a dedicated workflow that runs on `v*` tags and publishes `@tatchi-xyz/sdk`.

 ## Cloudflare Pages Mappings